BMS3012 : Cancer Biology and Therapy

 Aims

-Cancer is one of the major causes of mortality.
-This module provides a background to the molecular basis of cancer and its therapy.
+Cancer is one of the major causes of mortality and a major research strength where Newcastle has impacted understanding, practice and policy worldwide.
+This module, delivered by research leaders, provides a background to the molecular basis of cancer and its therapy.
 The various causes, cellular and genetic processes central to the development of cancer will be discussed, alongside how this understanding is being exploited for disease detection, diagnosis and therapy.

 Outline Of Syllabus